MPAds/PvPCoin/README.md

 <img src="/multiplay/images/profilepage.png" />

 Since I am not as versed in PHP I hired a programmer and we worked side by side to complete the multiplayer version which is also included in the files.
-I understand however that even PHP is not secure enough and I am hoping someone, or a team of knowledgable c, c#, or c++ coders will join me to make this a very positive experience.
+I understand however that even PHP is not secure enough and I am hoping someone, or a team of knowledgable c, c#, or c++ coders will join me to make this crypto version a very positive experience, and a reality.

 Thanks for your time, and I hope you enjoy what I have created so far!